qiime2/q2-longitudinal/README.md

 Paired difference tests determine whether the value of a specific metric changed significantly between pairs of paired samples (e.g., pre- and post-treatment).

 This visualizer currently supports comparison of feature abundance (e.g., microbial sequence variants or taxa) in a feature table, or of metadata values in a sample metadata file.
-Alpha diversity values (e.g., observed sequence variants) and beta diversity values (e.g., principal coordinates) are useful metrics for comparison with these tests, but those data must currently be added to a metadata file before analysis.
+Alpha diversity values (e.g., observed sequence variants) and beta diversity values (e.g., principal coordinates) are useful metrics for comparison with these tests, and should be contained in one of the metadata files given as input.

 #### Paired differences in metadata

 Here we use `paired-differences` to assess whether alpha diversity (sequence variants, here called `observed_otus`) changed significantly between 0 and 12 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
+Note that the alpha diversity data in this case has already been merged into the sample metadata file; alternatively, alpha diversity data (or other qiime artifacts that can be input as metadata files) can be input as an additional metadata file by adding a second ``--m-metadata-file`` input.

 ```
-cd ~/Desktop/projects/q2-intervention/q2_intervention/test_data

 qiime intervention paired-differences \
-	--i-table ecam-table-taxa.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-metric observed_otus \
     --p-group-category delivery \
     --p-state-category month \
     --p-state-pre 0 \
     --p-state-post 12 \
     --p-individual-id-category studyid \
     --o-visualization ecam-delivery-alpha \
     --p-no-drop-duplicates
 ```

 #### Paired differences in feature table

 We can also use this method to measure changes in the abundances of specific features of interest.
 In this example, we test whether the abundance of genus Bacteroides changed significantly between 6 and 18 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
-Note that `paired-differences` currently requires a feature table as input whether or not those data are actually used in the analysis.
+Note that `paired-differences` accepts a feature table as optional input to extract taxon abundance data.

 ```
 qiime intervention paired-differences \
     --i-table ecam-table-taxa.qza \
     --m-metadata-file ecam_map_maturity.txt \
     --p-metric 'k__Bacteria;p__Bacteroidetes;c__Bacteroidia;o__Bacteroidales;f__Bacteroidaceae;g__Bacteroides;s__' \
     --p-group-category delivery \
     --p-state-category month \
     --p-state-pre 6 \
     --p-state-post 18 \
     --p-individual-id-category studyid \
     --o-visualization ecam-delivery \
     --p-no-drop-duplicates
 ```

 ### Paired pairwise distance testing